herval/cloudsearch_cmd/README.md

-# A tiny realtime search tool for cloud accounts
+# CloudSearch: a tiny realtime search tool for cloud accounts

 `cloudsearch` allows you to index and search content on cloud services such as Google services (Gmail, Google Drive, etc) and Dropbox, directly from a command line.